timjogorman/RicherEventDescription/guidelines.md

 reading the highlighted word or words as a straightforward DURATION TIMEX3, or as a manner adverb indicating speed of action:

-- I can write that report up in <5 minutes>.
+- I can write that report up in **5 minutes**.
 > The report will
 be ready at the time DOCTIME + 5 minutes.
 > When requested, I can write it up quickly, likely within 5 minutes.

-- The party leader claims that Japan "can arm itself with nuclear weapons <overnight>" in response to the continued aggressions.
+- The party leader claims that Japan "can arm itself with nuclear weapons **overnight**" in response to the continued aggressions.
 >  Japan can arm itself with nuclear weapons in the period of time from dusk on the day of DOCTIME to dawn the next day.
-> Japan can arm itself, whenever it chooses to, in around 12 hours, or, in a figurative sense, "abruptly.
+> Japan can arm itself, whenever it chooses to, in around 12 hours, or, in a figurative sense, "abruptly".

-In both, the first reading inteprets the marked expression as being DURATION TIMEX3s, which CONTAIN the EVENTs (`write' and `arm'), and which can be concretely placed on a timeline.
+In both, the first reading inteprets the marked expression as being DURATION TIMEX3s, which CONTAIN the EVENTs ("write" and "arm"), and which can be concretely placed on a timeline.
 In the second readings, the marked expressions are effectively manner adverbs indicating "quickly", which float above the timeline, and thus, are not TIMEX3s at all.